shmuelTopo/pens-lable-printing-tool/README.md

 ## Overview

 The Pen Label Generator is an internal software tool for generating labels for pens.
-It's designed to automate the process, eliminating the need to create labels manually.
+It's designed to automate the process, eliminating the need to create labels manually, saving hours of manual of labor work every week.
 The software reads a folder containing the pens and allows users to add pens and customize their labels.
 Once all the pens are entered, the software generates a PDF file containing the labels to be printed on label paper.

 ## Features